 Orana Catholic Primary School is an inclusive school and aims to meet the needs of all of its students.
 It is committed to offering a range of opportunities that enable each student to experience success and to develop to their full potential.
-The Learning Support Programme offered links closely with the school wide learning principles of 'Challenge, Engage and Connect' and is implemented using the school values of 'Respect, Generosity and Excellence'.
+The Learning Support Programme offered, links closely with the school wide learning principles of 'Challenge, Engage and Connect'.
+This is implemented using the school values of 'Generosity, Respect and Excellence'.

 Response to Intervention is a school based model that provides academic support for students.
 It is a service delivery system intended to provide an educational experience to all students, focused on delivering effective education and intervention programmes.
 It is a system that allows students equity in terms of access to and participation in the curriculum, and success to their potential.

 Response to Intervention provides a framework for inclusion and differentiation.
 It is a whole-school system approach and creates an effective learning environment for students to achieve.
 The model promotes the provision of educational intervention as needs are identified.
 Resources are used in a flexible, targeted and timely manner.